Probation periods

 What is the process for confirmation of appointment?

-You will have a review at the mid-point of the probationary period.
-You will have an opportunity to discuss with your supervisor any problems that have been identified and guidance and support for improving areas where necessary.
+During the probationary period, your supervisor will meet with the you at least once a month to provide feedback on your progress and identify any concerns about the Employee's performance.
+You will have an opportunity to discuss with your supervisor any problems that have been identified and develop appropriate guidance and support for improving areas where necessary.

 After I have obtained the guidance and support, what happens next?